kaskadi/kaskadi-webhooks-tracking-lambda/README.md

 # :computer: Creating a new Lambda from this template :computer:

 **Checklist (delete items when done)**
-- create a new repository and choose this repository (`template-kaskadi-lambda`) as template
+- create a new repository and choose this repository (`kaskadi-webhooks-tracking-lambda`) as template
 - clone the new repository to a local working copy
 - set secrets up ([help](#Set-secrets-up))
 - add the new repository to: